 As more brokerage firms begin to regulate alternative investments, we expect to see an increase in selling away stockbroker fraud cases.

 Our advice?
-Alternative investments can be a great way to make above market rate returns and capital appreciation.
-If approached by a stockbroker offering such an investment, inquire as to his or her commission, make sure you understand the fine print, make sure your broker fully understands the fine print and determine whether an employee of the brokerage firm has conducted extensive due diligence on the product.
-In other words, make sure that the investments has been well vetted and isn’t simply being offered because it carries a huge commission.
+Alternative investments and complex derivative securities can be a great way to make above market rate returns and capital appreciation.
+If approached by a stockbroker offering such an investment, inquire as to his or her commission, make sure you understand the fine print, make sure your broker fully understands the investment and determine whether an employee of the brokerage firm has conducted extensive due diligence on the product.
+In other words, make sure that the investments have been well vetted and aren’t simply being offered because they carry a huge commission.

 Also make sure that your adviser is working through a legitimate broker dealer and not “selling away.”

 Stockbroker fraud occurs daily across the United States.
 Sometimes the broker is solely to blame and at other times its both the broker and a dishonest promoter.
-Either way, its the customers that ultimately suffer.
+Either way, it is the customers that ultimately suffer.

 If you believe you are the victim of stockbroker fraud, contact us immediately.
 Most stockbroker fraud cases can be handled on a continent fee basis and can often be handled through arbitration, a quick way to resolve cases.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct dial).
+For more information, contact attorney Brian Mahany online, by email or by telephone at (202) 800-9791.

-Mahany & Ertl – America’s Stockbroker Fraud Lawyers.
-Office in Milwaukee.
-Services available in many jurisdictions.
+Mahany Law – America’s Stockbroker Fraud Lawyers.
+Services available nationwide.

 Want more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
 For more information on specific topics, just click the fraud recovery tab or type in the name of a particular topic in the search bar.
 We have posted hundreds of informative articles on our site.